maxHSG/wuzapi/API.md

 * All webhooks will include an `x-hmac-signature` header when HMAC is configured
 * Webhooks are signed using SHA-256 HMAC

-## Webhook HMAC Signing

-When HMAC is configured, all webhooks include an `x-hmac-signature` header with SHA-256 HMAC signature.

 ### Signature Generation by Content-Type:

 **`application/json`**